C API Reference

 Signature:

-const char** ts_pack_field_name();Example:
+const char* ts_pack_tree_cursor_field_name(TS_PACKAlefHandle this);Example:

-const char** result = ts_pack_field_name(instance);Returns: const char**
+const char* result = ts_pack_tree_cursor_field_name(instance);Returns: const char*

-Section titled “TsPackDataNodeKind”The kind of a data node extracted from a data-format file.
+Section titled “TS_PACKDataNodeKind”The kind of a data node extracted from a data-format file.

 Classifies each node in the hierarchical DataNode tree returned when